Commentary 1: On What the Communist Party Is

 The ideal of the Communist Party is social equality leading to a communist society.
 Today, however, communist-controlled China has become a nation with the most serious economic inequalities in the world.
 Many CCP members have become extremely rich, while the country has 800 million living in poverty.

 The Communist Party’s evolving principles have largely contradicted one another.
-From the idea of a global integration transcending the nation-state to today’s extreme nationalism, from eliminating all private ownership and all exploitative classes to today’s notion of promoting capitalists to join the party, yesterday’s principles have become reversed in today’s politics, with further change expected tomorrow.
+From the idea of a global integration transcending the nation-state to today’s extreme nationalism, from eliminating all private ownership and all exploitative classes to today’s notion of promoting capitalists to join the Party, yesterday’s principles have become reversed in today’s politics, with further change expected tomorrow.

 No matter how often the CCP changes its principles, the goals remain clear: gaining and maintaining power and sustaining absolute control of society.

 In the history of the CCP, there have been more than a dozen movements that are “life and death” struggles.
-In reality, all of these struggles have coincided with the transfer of power following changes of basic Party principles.
+In reality, all of these struggles have coincided with a transfer of power following changes of basic Party principles.

 Every change in principles has come from an inevitable crisis faced by the CCP, threatening its legitimacy and survival.
-Whether it be collaborating with the Kuomintang Party, a pro-U.S. foreign policy, economic reform and market expansion, or promoting nationalism—each of these decisions occurred at a moment of crisis, and all had to do with gaining or solidifying power.
-Every cycle of a group suffering persecution followed by reversal of that persecution has been connected with changes in the basic principles of the CCP.
+Whether it be collaborating with the Kuomintang Party, adopting a pro-U.S. foreign policy, enacting economic reform and market expansion, or promoting nationalism—each of these decisions occurred at a moment of crisis, and all had to do with gaining or solidifying power.
+Every cycle of a group suffering persecution followed by a reversal of that persecution has been connected with changes in the basic principles of the CCP.

 A Western proverb states that truths endure and lies pass away.
 There is wisdom in this saying.

 IV.
-How the Party Nature Replaces and Eliminates Human Nature
+Replacing and Eliminating Human Nature

 The CCP is a Leninist authoritarian regime.
 Since the inception of the CCP, three basic lines have been established: the intellectual line, the political line, and the organization line.